- How do I apply?

 Enrollment in PACE is voluntary.
 If an individual meets the eligibility requirements and chooses PACE, an Enrollment Agreement is then signed.

 - What does it mean to meet nursing home level of care?

 In general, it means you meet the criteria to be eligible for admittance to a nursing home.
-To find out more about medical eligibility for nursing home services please refer to the state regulations (130 CMR 456.000) Nursing Facility (PDF) .
+To find out more about medical eligibility for nursing home services please refer to the state regulations (130 CMR 456.000) for Nursing Facilities.